Newport

 Newport's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Newport's health outcomes data shows excellent results across the area, with younger age groups experiencing particularly low prevalence of common health conditions.
-Approximately 67% (13,505 people) have private health cover, higher than Greater Melbourne's 60.9%.
-Nationally, this figure stands at 55.3%.
+Newport's health outcomes data shows excellent results, with younger age groups having a very low prevalence of common health conditions.
+As of [date], approximately 67% (13,501 people) have private health cover, higher than Greater Melbourne's 60.9%.
+Nationally, the average is 55.3%.

-Mental health issues and asthma are the most prevalent conditions, affecting 8.2% and 7.8% of residents respectively.
-Notably, 73.4% report no medical ailments, compared to Greater Melbourne's 70.7%.
-Newport has a lower proportion of seniors aged 65 and over at 12.5% (2,533 people), compared to Greater Melbourne's 17.8%.
-However, health outcomes among seniors require more attention than the general population.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.2 and 7.8% of residents respectively.
+Notably, 73.4% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 70.7%.
+Newport has a lower proportion of seniors aged 65 and over, at 12.5% (2,532 people), compared to Greater Melbourne's 17.8%.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health